Providing citizens with a safe, healthy and attractive work and home environment.

 Junked Motor Vehicles

 The City of Waco follows guidelines set forth by state law concerning Junked Motor Vehicles.
-Junked Motor Vehicles are visible from a public place or public right-of-way are detrimental to the safety and welfare of the general public, tend to reduce the value of private property, invite vandalism, create fire hazards and harm the economic welfare of the city.
-A Junked Motor Vehicle is one that either has both an expired license plate and expired safety inspection sticker, and is wrecked, dismantled or partially dismantled, or discarded, or has remained inoperable for more that 30 consecutive days.
-This provision does not include completely enclosed vehicles.
+Junked Motor Vehicles that are visible from a public place or public right-of-way are detrimental to the safety and welfare of the general public, tend to reduce the value of private property, invite vandalism, create fire hazards and harm the economic welfare of the city.
+By definition a Junked Motor Vehicle is one that displays an expired license plate or does not display a license plate, and is wrecked, dismantled or partially dismantled, or discarded, or has remained inoperable for more than 30 consecutive days.
+This provision does not include vehicles that are completely enclosed in a garage or storage building intended for motor vehicle storage, placing a tarp or car cover on a vehicle does not constitute proper storage.
 Residents are given written notice to remove or store such vehicles within 10 days or face legal action as well as towing and possible demolition of the Junked Motor Vehicle.
 The following test is used to determine if the vehicle meets the criteria of a Junked Motor Vehicle.

 Junked Motor Vehicle Test